openmcp-project/docs/docs/operators/01-boostrapping.md

 * An infrastructure secret in the Gardener project (see the [Gardener documentation](https://gardener.cloud/docs/getting-started/project/#infrastructure-secrets) for more information on how to create an infrastructure secret)
 * Kubectl (see the [Kubectl installation guide](https://kubernetes.io/docs/tasks/tools/#kubectl) for more information on how to install kubectl)
 * If the Gardener installation is using OIDC for authentication, install the [OIDC kubectl plugin](https://github.com/int128/kubelogin)
+* Good understanding of Gardener and how to create Gardener Shoot clusters and Service Accounts in Gardener Projects.

 ### Create a configuration folder